UEA's Summer Schools provide residential opportunities for students to explore the University.

 Criteria will be used in the selection process to assess a student's eligibility for the Summer School ensuring those who will benefit most from the opportunity are able to attend.
 It is expected that teachers will encourage students to apply for the Summer Schools, selecting students who they feel may fit the criteria, be interested in attending and benefit from the event.
-Before selecting students It is strongly recommended that teachers read the guidance notes the Recruitment and Outreach Department will provide.
+Before selecting students, it is strongly recommended that teachers read take note of the following eligibility criteria:

-If you are a teacher and would like to request more detailed student criteria guidance notes please email firstname.lastname@example.org stating your name and the school you work at.
+If you would like to request more information please email email@example.com stating your name and the school you work at.